 Make sure than when you come back in to trace the letters in, you have them all overlapping.
 I traced the middle letter on first… making sure it was centered.
 And then moved the transparency slightly so each of the outside initials would fit and overlap appropriately.

 Notice how I put little scribbles where the overlap-age was happening?
 This was to remind me not to cut there!
 Then I put X’s on the parts that would need to be cut out, and drilled holes there to feed my blade through.

-I couldn’t decide between using a jigsaw for this, or my scroll saw… and in the end went with the tried and true scroll saw (this is the one I use).
-I just feel more comfortable and precise with it.
+I couldn’t decide between using a jigsaw for this, or my scroll saw… and in the end went with the tried and true scroll saw (This is the scroll saw I use and it’s A.M.A.Z.I.N.G.
+But if you’re looking for a more mid-range (read: less expensive) then this one is also great quality and handles well!
+Whatever you do, don’t buy a scroll saw in the $100-$200 range.
+You’ll regret it for sure.).
+I just feel more comfortable and precise with a scroll saw.
 But if you rock the jig, you could totally go that direction too.

 I cut out around the outside of my pumpkin first…

 Then scrolled out each individual section.
 This might seem tedious to you, but you get in a groove… and it’s FUN!
 Each piece that comes out reveals the design more and more!

 This probably took me about 2 hours from start to finish… but dare I say it was a relaxing 2 hours!
 Just me and that gentle hum of the scroll saw.
 And the giggle of the twins using a 2×4 as a balance beam nearby.

 I sanded a little with 220 grit just to knock down any rough edges and sand off any residual pencil lines.
 And would you look at that detail?
 I just love!

 To finish things off, I wiped on a little bright orange water-based stain (Unicorn Spit) with a cotton cloth.